Vollinger0/esm/readme.md

 ## All about performance, ramdisk, shared data downloads and more

 [This](readme_performance.md) will tell you all you need to know about it.
+If you're interested improving network limitations in the game, read about [the shareddata-server tool](readme_shareddata.md)

 ## All about the backups